Bijoy Krishna Goswami: Initiation into Ajapa Sadhana

-Manifestation as SadGuru
+Manifestation as Sadguru

 Return to society as Acharya Bijoy Krishna

 Gosaiji spent a year of his life as an itinerant monk.
-According to the memoirs in the comprehensive book - শ্রী শ্রী সদগুরু সঙ্গ (Shree Shree Sadguru Sanga), Gosaiji started experiencing extreme irritation accompanied by a burning sensation while practising Ajapa Sadhana.
-This affliction resulted in the singeing of all his androgenic hair.
-At one point Gosaiji asked his Guru to relieve this affliction; Brahmananda Paramahamsadeb consequently asked him to relocate to Jawalamukhi in Himachal Pradesh and continue his practices there.
+According to the memoirs in the book - শ্রী শ্রী সদগুরু সঙ্গ (Shree Shree Sadguru Sanga), Gosaiji started experiencing irritation accompanied by a burning sensation while practising Ajapa Sadhana.
+This affliction resulted in the singeing of his androgenic hair.
+Gosaiji asked his Guru to relieve this affliction; Brahmananda Paramahamsadeb consequently asked him to relocate to Jawalamukhi in Himachal Pradesh and continue his practices there.
 Gosaiji thus travelled from place to place for a year, before his Guru finally asked him to return to society as a householder saint and take up the work of an acharya - preaching the Sri-Naam kirtan and initiating suitable candidates with the Ajapa Naam Sadhana.

 Gosaiji thus returned to society and rejoined the Kolkata Brahmo Samaj as an acharya.
-All the incidents after that from 1886 AD to 1893 AD is recorded extensively by Srimad Kuladananda Brahmachari in his Bengali journal - শ্রী শ্রী সদগুরু সঙ্গ (Shree Shree Sadguru Sanga).
+All the incidents after that from 1886 AD to 1893 AD is recorded by Srimad Kuladananda Brahmachari in his Bengali journal - শ্রী শ্রী সদগুরু সঙ্গ (Shree Shree Sadguru Sanga).

-The spiritual experiences and practice of the Ajapa sadhana had changed Gosaiji to a great extent.
-He refused to conduct the duties of an acharya following the narrow sectarian Brahmo samaj process, thus resulting in antagonism within the samaj power structure.
-According to the letters by Gosaiji's disciple Srimat Kiranchand Darvesh (later collected and collated as Darvesh Darshan)during this time there was an assassination attempt on him by Trailokyanath Sanyal (Sadhu Chiranjeeb Sharma) of the Kolkata Brahmo Samaj.
+The spiritual experiences and practice of the Ajapa sadhana had changed Gosaiji.
+He refused to conduct the duties of an acharya following the sectarian Brahmo samaj process, thus resulting in antagonism within the samaj power structure.
+According to the letters by Gosaiji's disciple Srimat Kiranchand Darvesh (later collected and collated as Darvesh Darshan) during this time there was an assassination attempt on him by Trailokyanath Sanyal (Sadhu Chiranjeeb Sharma) of the Kolkata Brahmo Samaj.
 The assassination attempt failed, and subsequently, on 24 March 1886 AD, Gosaiji resigned his position from the Kolkata Brahmo Samaj and on the invitation of the members of the Dhaka Brahmo samaj travelled to Dhaka, Bangladesh to take over the duties of an acharya.